StevePro7/CandyKidSMS_New/README.md

 IMPORTANT
 watch out for print information to screen during game play as was causing issues with the enemy movement?
 WTF?

+23/02/2020
+Printing while music plays seems to have "slight" noticeable effect during play Therefore, thought of potential optimization: when score >= hiscore then hiscore = score could call override on font_manager that takes 2x Y values and prints the same score tiles at the same time rather than call the same method 2x individual times with the same score being displayed to the screen

+IMPORTANT
+This evening I was watching the scatter code on 10, 10 and Adi does infinite loop because logic cannot reach Pro which is the first scatter tile First, I need to see how many other levels this is an issue and if it is really prevalent then I may need to resurrect the dirX fours code to see if the direction chosen is the same as the one 4x moves prior i.e. trying to detect if Mama is stuck in infinite loop...!